thatsOven/sorting-visualizer/README.md

 to run from source, open or compile `SortingVisualizer.opal` using the opal compiler.

-to build a release, use `opal release build.iproj`.
+to build a release, use `opal release build.iproj` or `opal release build_dev.iproj` depending on which version you want to build.

 here you can find a video about the program: https://youtu.be/iZjOP4Htz3c